 Where is the park?

 Visitors are often confused as to where the park is located, since it is unlike most national parks.
 There are no entrance gates or campgrounds.
-New in 2011, the park now has a visitor center located in at 98 Firth Street in Calumet.
+New in 2011, the park now has a visitor center located at 98 Fifth Street in Calumet.

 The park was established to work in partnership with a variety of organizations to help preserve the resources and stories related to the copper mining era on the Keweenaw Peninsula.
 The designated units are located within living communities and former industrial sites.
 Most of the land within the park is and will remain privately owned.
 The park owns only selected parcels of land and buildings to preserve significant historic resources.

 It is a ductile metal with excellent electrical conductivity.
 It has extensive uses including as an electrical conductor, as a building material and as a component of various alloys.